jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostModifiedGmt(_findByPostModifiedGmt *DateTime) ([]*Post, error)
 ```
-FindByPostModifiedGmt searchs against the primary key post_modified_gmt and will return []*Post,error This method is a programatically generated finder for Post
+FindByPostModifiedGmt searchs against the database table field post_modified_gmt and will return []*Post,error This method is a programatically generated finder for Post

 ```go